The Annual Romney Marshmallow Snowball Fight

-We have one tradition in our family that we look forward to every year, and it is the Annual Romney Marshmallow Snowball Fight.
+We have a few simple traditions in our family that we look forward to every year, but one of our favorites has got to be The Annual Romney Marshmallow Snowball Fight.
+It is crazy.
+It is fun.
 It is crazy fun!
-Here are the details:

-2. I buy plenty of bags of the super large Campfire marshmallows (found them at Smith’s and Walmart) and I divide them evenly into two large reusable bags.
+2. I buy plenty of bags of the super large Campfire marshmallows (I have found them at Smith’s and Walmart) and divide them evenly into two large reusable bags.
 You need at least 2-3 marshmallows per person playing.

 3. We map out a playing field in our backyard.
 Some years we have snow and other years we don’t.
 That is the greatest thing about the tradition…it is super fun either way.
-One warning if the ground is wet but not snowy, the marshmallows can be sticky, but they wash off easily.
+One warning if the ground is wet but not snowy, the marshmallows can be sticky.
+Not to worry though, they wash off easy.
 The field should be big enough to allow for space but small enough for everyone to stay engaged.

 4. We split into two teams and play dodgeball style.
-There is a line in the middle and if you get hit by someone on the other team, you cross over to their team.
+There is a line in the middle.
+If you get hit by someone on the other team, you cross over to their team.
 If you catch a marshmallow in mid-air, the one who threw it comes to your team.
 To keep it safe, the marshmallows should be thrown below the shoulders.
 It really is so much fun for little kids, big kids, teens and adults.
-We all played together and had a great time.
+We all play together and have a great time.

 We have done it in hot, Arizona weather and snowy Michigan cold, with 2 families indoors, with a bunch of families inside a gym, with 50 people outside, with little kids only, with teens and adults…it is equally enjoyable every way.
-It would also make a great winter (or even summer) birthday party!
+I can’t wait for your family to try a marshmallow snowball fight too!